Dr. Arif Khan, a pediatric neurologist at NMC Royal Hospital in Abu Dhabi, lays out three strategies to conquer any bad habit.

 Signal Shifting

-The expert suggested recalling the moment when the habit arises.
-More specifically, the or trigger just before it forms.
+The expert suggested recalling the moment when the habit arises — more specifically, the cue or trigger just before it forms.
 Dr. Khan asserts that this is the moment to break the cycle.

-Once a person recognizes this feeling, they pause.
-This pause allows for a reset, enabling them to avoid the usual automatic path and choose a different one.
+Once a person recognizes that feeling, they can pause.
+That pause allows for a reset, letting them avoid the usual automatic path and choose a different one.

 The One-Step Rule